 ATTENTION CERTIFICATE HOLDERS - CAMTC has created a brand new website.
-All certificate holders will need to register in order to complete an online application for recertification.
+All certificate holders will need to click here to register in order to complete an online application for recertification.
 Remember that you are eligible to apply for recertification up to 90-days prior to your expiration date.

 For certificate holders who are not due to recertify, you will need to register in order to access your account.
 Please note, that all account information is currently under construction.
 All certificate holders will receive an email once they are able to login and view their status.
 In the meantime, please contact our customer service department with any questions at (916) 669-5336.

 Certificate Holders may apply for recertification 90-days prior to their expiration date.
 As a courtesy, CAMTC may send notification to you, by email and regular mail, reminding you of the need to recertify.
 Please make sure that you have updated your contact information, including primary email address, within 30 days of any changes to ensure that you receive a reminder of your need to recertify.
 It is your responsibility, as a certificate holder, to submit a fully completed application for recertification and ensure that it is received by CAMTC before the expiration date listed on your certificate.
 Reminder notifications may be sent to you as a courtesy only, and failure to receive a reminder notification does not waive your responsibility to submit a fully completed application for recertification and ensure that it is received before your current certificate expires.